pjakiela/ECON523/exercises/E4-DD2.md

 regression results to word using the `esttab` command.
 An overview of the use of `esttab` is available [here](https://pjakiela.github.io/stata/regression-table.html).

-You can access the in-class activity as a [do file](https://github.com/pjakiela/ECON523/tree/gh-pages/exercises/ECON523-E4-in-class.do) or [pdf](https://github.com/pjakiela/ECON523/tree/gh-pages/exercises/ECON523-E4-in-class.pdf).

-You can also access the empirical exercise as a [do file](https://github.com/pjakiela/ECON523/tree/gh-pages/exercises/ECON523-E4-questions.do) or [pdf](https://github.com/pjakiela/ECON523/tree/gh-pages/exercises/ECON523-E4-questions.pdf).

 <br>

 ## Getting Started